-Boating and Swiming: Recreation activities in the park center on an 11-acre man-made lake where a grassy and sandy beach, diving platform, roped-off perimeter and bathhouse provide all of the facilities needed for a refreshing swim.
+Boating and Swimming: Recreation activities in the park center on an 11-acre man-made lake where a grassy and sandy beach, diving platform, roped-off perimeter and bathhouse provide all of the facilities needed for a refreshing swim.
 For those who prefer to stay on top of the water, boats are available for rent.
 Private boats are not permitted.
 For the hungry, there's also a refreshment stand.
-Boating and swimming are available Memorial Day through Labor Day from 10 a.m. to 5:45 p.m. for a fee.
+Boating and swimming are available Memorial Day through Labor Day from 11 a.m. to 6:45 p.m. for a fee.
 Swimming is permitted only when lifeguards are on duty.

 Camping: Set up tent or trailer on one of thirty-five sites, each with its own picnic table and grill.
 The family campground at Cliffs of the Neuse is located in a wooded area near the park office.
 There are no water or electrical hookups, but a dump station is provided.
-Water is available at several locations in the camping area and a wash house with hot showers and electricity is centrally located.
-Occupancy is limited to one family or six people per site.
+Water is available at several locations in the camping area and a washhouse with hot showers and electricity is centrally located.
+Occupancy is limited to one family or six people per site and a limit of two tents per site.
 The family campground is open year-round.
 Park gates are locked at the posted closing hours, and campers may not leave the park after closing or before 8 a.m., except in a medical emergency.

 Group Camping: A portion of the park has been set aside as a primitive camping area for organized groups.
+There are four sites available that can accommodate up to 30 persons each.
 Each site has picnic tables, a fire pit and a grill.
-Drinking water and pit privies are located nearby.
+Drinking water and waterless toiles are located nearby.
 Reservations are required for use of the area.
 Group camping is available year round.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Cliffs of the Neuse State Park.
 Click the events link on the Park Menu to access our database of park events.
 To arrange a special exploration of Cliffs of the Neuse State Park for your group or class, contact the park office.